nve-sbe/DistributedHbv/README.md

 Li, H., Xu, C.-Y., Beldring, S., Tallaksen, L.M., Jain, S.K.
 2016.
 Water resources under climate change in Himalayan basins, Water Resources Management 30, 843–859. http://dx.doi.org/10.1007/s11269-015-1194-5

 Huang, S., Eisner, S., Magnusson, J., Lussana, C., Yang, X., Beldring, S. 2019.
 Improvements of the spatially distributed hydrological modelling using the HBV model at 1 km resolution for Norway.
-Journal of Hydrology 557:123585, https://doi.org/10.1016/j.jhydrol.2019.03.051
+Journal of Hydrology 557:123585. https://doi.org/10.1016/j.jhydrol.2019.03.051

 Grover, S., Tayal, S., Beldring, S., Li, H. 2020.
 Modeling Hydrological Processes in Ungauged Snow-Fed Catchment of Western Himalaya.
-Water Resources 47(6), 987–995, https://doi.org/10.1134/S0097807820060147
+Water Resources 47(6), 987–995. https://doi.org/10.1134/S0097807820060147

 Erlandsen, H.B., Beldring, S., Eisner, S., Hisdal, H., Huang, S., Tallaksen, L.M.
 2021.
 Constraining the HBV model for robust water balance assessments in a cold climate.
-Hydrology Research nh2021132, https://doi.org/10.2166/nh.2021.132
+Hydrology Research nh2021132. https://doi.org/10.2166/nh.2021.132

+Grover, S., Tayal, S., Sharma, S., Beldring, S. 2022.
+Effect of changes in climate variables on hydrological regime of Chenab basin, western Himalaya.
+Journal of Water and Climate Change 13(1), 357-371. https://doi.org/10.2166/wcc.2021.003

 ## Liability disclaimer
 This software is provided by the provider "as is" and "with all faults" without warranty of any kind, either express or implied.
 By downloading this software you agree that the use of the software is done at your own risk and with agreement that you will be solely responsible for any damage to your computer system or loss of data that results from such activities.
 In no event shall the provider be liable to you or any third parties for any special, punitive, incidental, indirect or consequential damages of any kind, or any damages whatsoever, including, without limitation, those resulting from loss of use, data or profits, and on any theory of liability, arising out of or in connection with the use of this software.